 Relationships Element

 A Relationships element is the root element of a Relationships part.
 It is the container for zero or more Relationship elements.
 It has no attributes.
-[Note: The W3C XML Schema definition of this element’s content model (CT_Relationships) is located in §C.4. end note]
+[Note: The W3C XML Schema definition of this element’s content model is CT_Relationships. end note]

 Relationship Element